magusvagus/opencv_diepio_bot/README.md

 # Work In Progress

-A simple Bot for the browser game diep.iom, using Python with the OpenCV computer vision library.
+A simple Bot for the browser game diep.io, using Python with the OpenCV computer vision library.

 ## Development Stages